About the contest

 Can I enter the contest online?

 Yes.
-Online entry is the only way to enter a 3D doodle this year.
 Parents, non-profit leaders, and teachers can also enter 2D doodles online.
-See the Enter page for detailed instructions, and use the Enter page to enter a doodle via the digital submission form.
+See the How it works page for detailed instructions, and use the Enter page to enter a doodle via the digital submission form.

 Can I tape the doodle to the entry form?